12. GMM Estimation#

 and

-Thus, we can build selection processes for estimation equations from the columns of the process \(B\).
+Thus, we can build selection processes for testing equations from the columns of the process \(B\).

 Suppose that